mmoayyed/mmoayyed.github.io/_posts/2022-11-02-cas70x-apache-syncope.md

   <strong>Note</strong><br/><a href="https://syncope.apache.org/docs/3.0/reference-guide.html">Apache Syncope 3.0.0 Maggiore</a>, about to be released as of this writing, offers a built-in Web Access or WA module that acts as a central hub for authentication, authorization and single sign-on based on Apereo CAS.
 More on this later!
 </div>

-In this post, we will briefly take a look at a few options that allow for seamless integration between Apereo CAS and Apache Syncope.
+In this post, we will briefly take a look at a few options that allow for a seamless integration between Apereo CAS and Apache Syncope.
 This tutorial specifically requires and focuses on:

 - CAS `7.0.x`
 - Java `17`